 How to Make a No-Sew Nativity Scene Hoop

 I absolutely adore nativity scenes – they just warm my heart.
-I knew I wanted to include a nativity scene in my holiday DIY projects this year.
-So, I was able to do so by making this fun little embroidery hoop.
+So, I made this fun little embroidery hoop.
 It’s super simple and no-sew!
 Here’s how I made it:

 - Embroidery hoop